Stage 2: Test Solutions

 Putting Science to Work

-Our second investment stage involves developing and testing solutions in real-world settings.
+Our second investment stage funds teams that are (1) working in partnership, and (2) focused on developing and testing solutions in real-world settings.
 These projects are not defined by their method and therefore reflect a variety of different approaches.
-For example:
+Some examples of Stage 2 impact labs include:

-- A South Asian engineering firm, a Bangladesh-based research institute and Luby Lab are rigorously evaluating a new approach to reducing pollution from brick kilns in Bangladesh
+- A South Asian engineering firm, a Bangladesh-based research institute and Stanford's Luby Lab working together to rigorously evaluate a new approach to reducing pollution from brick kilns in Bangladesh

-- The US Environmental Protection Agency and RegLab are testing whether analysis of new data sources–like satellite technology–can improve detection of environmental noncompliance and ultimately improve environmental enforcement.
-In one setting, they found that analysis of satellite imagery could improve the detection of specific types of potential permit violations ~5x more efficiently than random audits.
+- The U.S. Environmental Protection Agency (EPA) and Stanford's RegLab testing whether analysis of new data sources–like satellite technology–can improve detection of environmental noncompliance and ultimately improve environmental enforcement.